-To me it can feel vulnerable to ask for help.
-I must admit I don’t have it all together, or I do not know something, or maybe I am not as organized as I want to be.
-But I am starting to get over this as I realize we all need help from time to time.
+It can feel vulnerable to ask for help.
+We must admit we don’t have it all together, or we do not know something.
+I am starting to get over this as I realize we all need help from time to time.
 There is no shame in it, and potentially we deepen the connections in our relationships.

-Sometimes I worry that if I ask, a person will say no and reject the request.
-But surprisingly, if I ask sincerely and from a place of gratitude, more often than not, I receive help.
+Sometimes we worry that if we ask, a person will say no and reject the request.
+I have found that if I ask sincerely and from a place of gratitude, more often than not, I receive help.
 It helps to be specific about the request and to always thank the giver.

 I also learned that asking out loud is a better option than mentally projecting your requests to someone.
-This is truly OBVIOUS but I sometimes made the mistake of assuming others (like my husband) could read my mind and would know what I wanted.
+This is truly OBVIOUS.
+And sometimes I have made the mistake of assuming others (like my husband) could read my mind and would know what I wanted.
 Nope.
-We use our words, and our out-loud voices for this.
+We must use our words, and express requests out loud.
 I realize not everyone here has grown up in passive-aggressive Minnesota where this tends not to be modeled.

 Perhaps we want to stubbornly do things ourselves, and we feel a sense of failure if we ask for help.
 Perhaps we were taught that strong and capable people do not need help, or this is the message we absorbed in our youth.
 In any case, it is time let go of our fear and to embrace a new belief and a new practice!